 In this type of liquid filtration, the contaminants are adsorbed on the surface of an adsorbent media.
 The filtration involves physical and chemical forces.
 The contaminants adhere to the adsorbent surface because of physical adsorption, and the process is supplanted by chemical adsorption, as a chemical ionic process also takes place.
 The media used in adsorption is usually activated carbon.

 In reverse osmosis liquid filtration, water in a concentrated solution is forced towards a less concentrated solution through a semipermeable membrane, which selectively allows movement of materials.
-Reverse osmosis is not a natural phenomenon; thus, the water is pressured to move to less concentrated solution.
+Reverse osmosis is not a natural phenomenon; thus, the water is pressured to move to a less concentrated solution.
 The water discharged after the process has less dissolved contaminants and deemed suitable for drinking and other purposes.

 Distillation is an old process to separate organic and inorganic material from water by evaporation.
 Distillation process effectively removes biological contaminants and inorganic minerals.
 The counter top distilling machines can produce up to five gallons of water per day, evidently the separation process is very slow.
 Moreover, distillers need regular maintenance for them to work efficiently.
 Due to the limitations, distilling filters has fallen out of favor.